 Enter on line 14 your total special depreciation allowance for all qualified property (other than listed property).
 See sections 168(k) and 1400L(b) for more details.

-If you take the special depreciation allowance, you must CAUTION reduce the amount on which you figure your depreciation or amortization deduction by the amount deducted.
+If you take the special depreciation allowance, you must CAUTION reduce the amount on which you figure your regular depreciation or amortization deduction by the amount deducted.
+Also, you will not have any AMT adjustment for the property.